nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

     * actual numbers, which could be replaced with variables.

-TODO Karl Beecher in _Computational Thinking_:
+Once we are practiced in recognizing these patterns, we can begin to scale up and generalize our patterns into statements, functions, and blocks, as outlined by Beecher in _Computational Thinking_:

 * Patterns among a sequence of instructions can be generalised into loops